-The initial duration of EPAD LCS will from April 2016 to December 2019, and extension of consent will be asked for every four years.
+The initial duration of EPAD LCS will be from April 2016 to December 2019, and extension of consent will be asked for prior to December 2019 assuming the EPAD LCS has funding to be maintained.
 Research participants will exit the EPAD LCS if:

-- They withdraw consent at any time during the study - They enter the EPAD PoC trial (after signing a separate informed consent form).
-To allow adequate modelling and run-in data, research participants have to be followed for at least 6 months in the EPAD LCS before potential recruitment into the EPAD PoC trial - They enter another clinical trial (continued participation in the parent cohort is expected) - Due to investigator's decision, e.g. research participant considered as not contributing to the overall probability spectrum, safety reason or research participant not compliant with protocol procedures - Sponsor's decision to stop the study
+- They withdraw consent at any time during the study - They enter the EPAD PoC trial (after signing a separate Informed Consent Form).
+To allow adequate modelling and run-in data, research participants have to be followed for at least 6 months in the EPAD LCS before potential recruitment into the EPAD PoC trial - They enter another clinical trial (continued participation in the parent cohort is expected) - Due to investigator's decision, e.g. research participant considered as not contributing to the overall probability spectrum, safety reason or research participant not compliant with protocol procedures - Sponsor's decision to stop the study and still fulfil criteria for inclusion in EPAD LCS may return to EPAD LCS if they wish to at least 30 days after trial completion.

 For research participants selected for the EPAD PoC trial, the first EPAD PoC trial visit will become the last EPAD LCS visit.
-Research participants who complete the EPAD PoC trial, and still fulfil criteria for inclusion in EPAD LCS may return to EPAD LCS if they wish to at least 30 days after trial completion.
+Research participants who complete the EPAD PoC trial,